Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

 Tab is a common component and it can be used as a menu label.

-A tab makes it easy to explore and switch between different views or functional aspects of an application or to browse categorized data sets.
+A Tab makes it easy to explore and switch between different views or functional aspects of an application or to browse categorized data sets.

-You can handle a tab by adding, inserting, or deleting a TabItem.
-A tab can contain one or more TabItem with text, usually used as a menu label.
+You can handle a Tab by adding, inserting, or deleting a TabItem.
+A Tab can contain one or more TabItem with text, usually used as a menu label.
 A TabItem can have different lengths.

 ![Tab](./media/tab.png) ![Tab](./media/tab2.png)

 ## Create with property

-To create a tab using property, follow these steps:
+To create a Tab using property, follow these steps:

 1. Create Tab using the default constructor: